Steve Marshall: Attorney General of Alabama

-In October 2020, Marshall successfully led a challenge to the Supreme Court of the United States which struck down a federal court-order allowing curb-side voting in Alabama as an accommodation for voters worried about contracting COVID-19.
+In October 2020, Marshall successfully led a challenge to the Supreme Court of the United States which struck down a federal court-order allowing curbside voting in Alabama as an accommodation for voters worried about contracting COVID-19.

-Marshall declined to throw out the conviction of death row inmate Toforest Johnson despite a dearth of evidence of his guilt and widespread support by legal scholars to throw out the conviction.
+Marshall declined to throw out the conviction of death row inmate Toforest Johnson, after Johnson's supporters claimed weaknesses in the case against him.
 A Jefferson County conviction integrity unit flagged Johnson's case, leading the county's district attorney to recommend that Johnson be given a new trial.
-Former Alabama Supreme Court Chief Justice Drayton Nabers, Jr. and former Alabama Attorney General Bill Baxley called for throwing out the conviction.
+Former Alabama Supreme Court Chief Justice Drayton Nabers Jr. and former Alabama Attorney General Bill Baxley called for throwing out the conviction.

 In March 2022, Marshall created controversy by refusing to acknowledge Joe Biden as the "duly elected and lawfully serving" President of the United States during the Senate confirmation hearings on the nomination of Ketanji Brown Jackson to the Supreme Court.

+In August 2023, Marshall argued that people or groups who assist a woman in leaving the state for purposes of obtaining an abortion could be legally prosecuted.
+His office wrote in a court filing that, “[a]n elective abortion performed in Alabama would be a criminal offense; thus, a conspiracy formed in the State to have that same act performed outside the State is illegal.”

+Following a 2024 ruling from the Alabama Supreme Court that frozen embryos could be considered children, Marshall issued a statement in February that he had no intentions of prosecuting healthcare facilities or families involved with in vitro fertilization.

+Bombing

+On February 25, 2024, a improvised explosive device was detonated outside of Marshall's office in Montgomery.
+No one was harmed in the event.
+According to the FBI, the "device was used as a weapon against property and/or to cause injury/death".
+Prosecutors stated that the explosive contained a "substantial number of nails and other shrapnel to increase its destructive capability".

+A 26-year-old man from Irondale, Alabama was later arrested and charged in connection with the bombing.
+Prosecutors stated that prior to the bombing, the suspect had been spotted placing stickers on government buildings, displaying "antifa, anti-police and anti-Immigration and Customs Enforcement sentiments" and had expressed "belief that violence should be directed against the government".
+The suspect faces between five and twenty years in prison if convicted.

 Rule of Law Defense Fund

-Marshall leads the Rule of Law Defense Fund, a nonprofit under the Republican Attorneys General Association.
-The organization organized pro-Trump protests on January 6, 2021, which sought to overturn the 2020 election, which Trump lost to Joe Biden.
-Trump and his allies made false and baseless claims of fraud.
-The protests preceded pro-Trump rioters attacking the U.S. Capitol.
+Marshall leads the Rule of Law Defense Fund, a nonprofit organization active since 2014, which is affiliated with the Republican Attorneys General Association.

+The Rule of Law Defense Fund, helped organized protests supporting President Donald Trump on January 6, 2021, which claimed election fraud or irregularities, and sought to overturn the 2020 election which Trump lost to Joe Biden.
+The protests preceded riots at the U.S. Capitol.
+Marshall issued a statement condemning violence at the Capitol on January 6.